dbaston/gdal/doc/source/drivers/raster/cog.rst

 General creation options
 ************************

+-  .. co:: BLOCKSIZE
+      :choices: <integer>
+      :default: 512

--  **BLOCKSIZE=n**: Sets the tile width and height in pixels.
-Defaults to 512.
+      Sets the tile width and height in pixels.
 Must be divisible by 16.

+-  .. co:: COMPRESS
+      :choices: NONE, LZW, JPEG, DEFLATE, ZSTD, WEBP, LERC, LERC_DEFLATE, LERC_ZSTD, LZMA
+      :default: LZW

--  **COMPRESS=[NONE/LZW/JPEG/DEFLATE/ZSTD/WEBP/LERC/LERC_DEFLATE/LERC_ZSTD/LZMA]**: Set the compression to use.
+      Set the compression to use.
       Defaults to ``LZW`` starting with GDAL 3.4 (default in previous version is ``NONE``).

-   * ``JPEG`` should generally only be used with
-     Byte data (8 bit per channel).
+      * ``JPEG`` should generally only be used with Byte data (8 bit per channel).
 But if GDAL is built with internal libtiff and libjpeg, it is    possible to read and write TIFF files with 12bit JPEG compressed TIFF files (seen as UInt16 bands with NBITS=12).
-See the `"8 and 12 bit JPEG in TIFF" <http://trac.osgeo.org/gdal/wiki/TIFF12BitJPEG>`__ wiki
-     page for more details.
+See the `"8 and 12 bit JPEG in TIFF" <http://trac.osgeo.org/gdal/wiki/TIFF12BitJPEG>`__ wiki page for more details.
         For the COG driver, JPEG compression for 3 or 4-band images automatically selects the PHOTOMETRIC=YCBCR colorspace with a 4:2:2 subsampling of the Y,Cb,Cr components.

       * ``LZW``, ``DEFLATE`` and ``ZSTD`` compressions can be used with the PREDICTOR creation option.

       * ``ZSTD`` is available when using internal libtiff and if GDAL built against libzstd >=1.0, or if built against external libtiff with zstd support.

       * ``LERC`` is available when using internal libtiff.

       * ``LERC_ZSTD`` is available when ``LERC`` and ``ZSTD`` are available.

       * ``JXL`` is for JPEG-XL, and is only available when using internal libtiff and building GDAL against https://github.com/libjxl/libjxl .
 JXL compression may only be used on datasets with 4 bands or less.
         Option added in GDAL 3.4

+-  .. co:: LEVEL
+      :choices: <integes>

--  **LEVEL=integer_value**: DEFLATE/ZSTD/LERC_DEFLATE/LERC_ZSTD/LZMA compression level.
+      DEFLATE/ZSTD/LERC_DEFLATE/LERC_ZSTD/LZMA compression level.
       A lower number will
       result in faster compression but less efficient compression rate.
       1 is the fastest.

       * For DEFLATE/LZMA, 9 is the slowest/higher compression rate
         (or 12 when using a libtiff with libdeflate support).
 The default is 6.
       * For ZSTD, 22 is the slowest/higher compression rate.
 The default is 9.

+-  .. co:: MAX_Z_ERROR
+      :default: 0

--  **MAX_Z_ERROR=threshold**: Set the maximum error threshold on values for LERC/LERC_DEFLATE/LERC_ZSTD compression.
+      Set the maximum error threshold on values for LERC/LERC_DEFLATE/LERC_ZSTD compression.
 The default is 0 (lossless).

+-  .. co:: QUALITY
+      :choices: <integer>
+      :default: 75

--  **QUALITY=integer_value**: JPEG/WEBP quality setting.
-A value of 100 is best
-   quality (least compression), and 1 is worst quality (best compression).
+      JPEG/WEBP quality setting.
+A value of 100 is best quality (least compression), and 1 is worst quality (best compression).
-   The default is 75.
       For WEBP, QUALITY=100 automatically turns on lossless mode.

+-  .. co:: JXL_LOSSLESS
+      :choices: YES, NO
+      :default: YES

--  **JXL_LOSSLESS=YES/NO**: Set whether JPEG-XL compression should be lossless (YES, default) or lossy (NO).
+      Set whether JPEG-XL compression should be lossless (YES) or lossy (NO).
 For lossy compression, the underlying data should be either gray, gray+alpha, rgb or rgb+alpha.

+-  .. co:: JXL_EFFORT
+      :choices: 1-9
+      :default: 5

--  **JXL_EFFORT=[1-9]**: Level of effort for JPEG-XL compression.
+      Level of effort for JPEG-XL compression.
       The higher, the smaller file and slower compression time.
-Default is 5.

 -  **JXL_DISTANCE=[0.1-15]**: Distance level for lossy JPEG-XL compression.
    It is specified in multiples of a just-noticeable difference